matthewscharles/instrument-maker/README.md

 Pure Data is a free, open source, visually oriented programming language.
 Otherwise known as dataflow ("the flowchart is the program").
 Boxes that serve particular functions are joined together, sending messages back and forth, some of which can be sound that eventually gets sent out to speakers.

 It's not a million miles away from the ["blocks"](https://en.wikipedia.org/wiki/Block_(programming))-type programming currently popular in education.
 I'm interested in how Pure Data can be used in a similar way, but without the complexity of trying to make everything from scratch: getting caught up in "spiders' webs" or a blank screen on day one, or feeling turned away by assumed knowledge of maths etc. — which are the experiences I often observe when teaching this, and reflect my own first steps.

+The idea that we need to identify as technically-minded to access these resources can tacitly reinforce power structures, including but not limited to those formed around gender, impairment, and Disability.
+Not that we should assume everyone wants to access creation on this level either..

 Pure Data has an active online community with [forums](https://forum.pdpatchrepo.info/) and a [Facebook group](https://www.facebook.com/groups/4729684494/), where it's possible to discuss problems and ideas.

+### Where are the problems with this approach?

+My own experience of working with similar frameworks (such as the excellent BEAP and Vizzie collections for Max) has been mixed.
+They tend to be a little idiosyncratic and difficult to mix with more generic approaches in teaching environments, due to a need for standardised ins/outs and ranges..I can certainly see this as a problem here.

 ## Background